 We actually stock real train horns, used on locomotives, and any of these authentic horns will blow imitation horns out of the water.

-We’ve seen some claim that they’re horns are louder because they have bigger flares, or a larger valve.
+We’ve seen some claim that their horns are louder because they have bigger flares or a larger valve.
 These claims are as garbage as the horns the competition is selling.
-Take our Shocker horns which have "only a 6in flare" and they don’t just dominate over Chinese horns, they straight up destroy them.
+Take our Shocker XL Train Horns which have "only a 6" flare" and they don’t just dominate over Chinese horns, they straight up destroy them.
 Why?
 Because the flare and length of a horn decide how deep the horn is, not how loud it is.
 The longer and wider a horn is, the deeper; the shorter and narrower, the more high pitched.
 That said, Shocker horns are designed in length to sound deep just like an AirChime P3.
-(Oh and our Shocker XL kits use 1/2in valves, not 1/4in.)
+(Oh and our Shocker XL kits use 1/2" valves, not 1/4".)

 A lot of websites are posting videos of train horns now.
 The only thing is, most of them: a) aren’t made by the people selling horns (we can presume that fly-by-night companies don’t want to invest time and money into video production, so it’s easier to steal other people’s videos) and b) aren’t even of the same products they’re trying to sell!